cockroachdb/docs/_includes/v2.1/orchestration/start-cockroachdb-secure.md

         If you do not see a `Pending` CSR, wait a minute and try again.

-    2. Examine the CSR for pod 1:
+    2. Examine the CSR for the first pod:

         {% include copy-clipboard.html %}
         ~~~ shell